gmaldonado/ttosom-rest-service/README.md

 # TTOSOM REST service
 This is a RESTful implementation of TTOSOM using Maven and Spring MVC.

+[Here](http://www.sciencedirect.com/science/article/pii/S002002551100212X) you can find extra information about the algorithm.

 ## Requirements